-- 1) The education maintains or improves skills required in your present work. - 2) The education is required by your employer or the law to keep your salary, status, or job, and the requirement serves a business purpose of your employer.
+- 1) It maintains or improves skills required in your present work. - 2) It is required by your employer or the law to keep your salary, status, or job, and the requirement serves a business purpose of your employer.

 If your education meets either of these tests, you can deduct expenses for tuition, books, supplies, laboratory fees, and similar items, and certain transportation costs.